angular/angular/aio/content/guide/creating-libraries.md

 ## Publishing your library

 Use the Angular CLI and the npm package manager to build and publish your library as an npm package.
-Libraries are built in [AoT mode](guide/aot-compiler) by default, so you do not need to specify the `-prod` flag when building for publication.
+It is not recommended to publish Ivy libraries to NPM repositories.
+Before publishing a library to NPM, build it using the `--prod` flag which will use the older compiler and runtime known as View Engine instead of Ivy.

 <code-example language="bash">
-ng build my-lib
+ng build my-lib --prod
 cd dist/my-lib
 npm publish
 </code-example>